 - 1. TransitDepthCalculator: computes a transit spectrum for an exoplanet - 2.
+EclipseDepthCalculator: computes an eclipse spectrum - 3.
 Retriever: retrieves atmospheric properties of an exoplanet, given the observed transit spectrum.
-The properties that can be retrieved are metallicity, C/O ratio, cloudtop pressure, scattering strength, and scattering slope
+The properties that can be retrieved are metallicity, C/O ratio, cloudtop pressure, scattering strength, and scattering slope - 4.
+CombinedRetriever: can retrieve atmospheric properties for eclipse depths, or a combination of transit and eclipse depths

 The transit spectrum is calculated from 300 nm to 30 um, taking into account gas absorption, collisionally induced gas absorption, clouds, and scattering.
 TransitDepthCalculator is written entirely in Python and is designed for performance.
-By default, it calculates transit depths on a fine wavelength grid ( $\lambda/\Delta\lambda=1000$ with 4616 wavelength points), which takes ~170 milliseconds on a midrange consumer computer.
+By default, it calculates transit depths on a fine wavelength grid ( $\lambda/\Delta\lambda = 1000$ with 4616 wavelength points), which takes ~65 milliseconds on a midrange consumer computer.
 The user can instead specify bins which are directly relevant to matching observational data, in which case the code avoids computing depths for irrelevant wavelengths and is many times faster.
 The user can also download higher resolution data (R=2000 or R=10,000) from here and drop them into PLATON's data folder; the runtime is roughly proportional to the resolution.